Muhammad-Hussain456/OOP/06_Inheritance.md

 ---

-## 2️⃣ Sub-typing (Extension)
+## Sub-typing (Extension)

 ### Definition
 **Sub-typing** occurs when a derived class **extends** the behavior of a base class without violating base class expectations.

 ### Explanation
-We want to add a new class to an existing model
+We want to add a new class to an existing model.

-Find an existing class that already implements some of the desired state and behaviour
+Find an existing class that already implements some of the desired state and behaviour.

-Inherit the new class from this class and add unique behaviour to the new class
+Inherit the new class from this class and add unique behaviour to the new class.

 ### Key Concept
 Derived class is **behaviorally compatible** with base class.

 ### Behavioral Compatibility
 Behaviourally compatible means that **base class** can be replaced by the **derived class** (Liskov Substitution Principle).